kmartin26/csgo-conf/README.md

 ### Crosshair (in use)

-To use this crosshair just copy all and past it in your console.
+To use this crosshair just copy all and paste it in your console.

 cl_crosshair_drawoutline 1;
 cl_crosshair_dynamic_maxdist_splitratio 0.35;